-Section 3.
-Employees may utilize their allowances of sick leave when unable to perform their work duties by reason of illness or injury, necessity for medical or dental care, exposure to contagious disease under circumstances in which the health, of the employees with whom associated or members of the public necessarily dealt with would be endangered by attendance of the employee.
-Such sick leave may be utilized only for the benefit of the employee and members of his immediate family.
-For the purpose of this article, immediate family shall mean spouse, parents, children, children of the spouse or registered domestic partner, step parents, registered domestic partners (as defined by State and local regulations), grandparents, grandchildren, siblings, or other relatives living in the employee’s household.
+Section 20.3 Utilization of Sick Leave.
+Employees may utilize their allowances of sick leave when unable to perform their work duties by reason of illness or injury, necessity for medical, vision or dental care, exposure to contagious disease under circumstances in which the health, of the employees with whom associated or members of the public necessarily dealt with would be endangered by attendance of the employee.
+Such sick leave may be utilized only for the benefit of the employee and members of their immediate family.
+For the purpose of this article, immediate family is defined as provided by OFLA.
+(OAR 839-009-0210(7)).
 Sick leave, to a maximum of five (5) days or forty (40) hours, may also be used at the employee’s option for a death in the immediate family.

 Unless otherwise required by law, leaves for illness or injury of the employee and/or immediate family member shall be used in the following sequence:

-Sick leave until it is exhausted;
+Sick leave until it is exhausted

-Vacation leave, saved holiday, or compensatory time, sequenced at the employee’s option, until they are exhausted;
+Vacation leave, saved holiday, or compensatory time, sequenced at the employee’s option, until they are exhausted

 Leave without pay.

-Section 4.
+Section 20.4 Verification.
 Verification of illness by a doctor’s certificate may be required if the City has reason to believe the employee is abusing the sick leave privileges.

-Section 5.
+Section 20.5 PERS.
 Unused accumulated sick leave will be credited upon retirement for the purposes of the Oregon Public Employees Retirement System or Oregon Public Service Retirement Plan (OPSRP) pursuant to the regulations governing PERS.

-Section 6.
-If an employee becomes disabled and an opening exists within the City, for which the employee is qualified and is capable of performing, the employee shall be given preference in filling the opening.

-Section 7.
-Leave Credit Following Reemployment.
+Section 20.6 Leave Credit Following Reemployment.
 An employee who is reemployed following a layoff or an expiration of leave without pay shall have sick leave credits accrued during the previous employment restored.
-An employee who is reinstated within one (1) year after a voluntary separation may, at the discretion of the department head, have all or a portion of his sick leave credits restored.
+An employee who is reinstated within one (1) year after a voluntary separation may, at the discretion of the department head, have all or a portion of their sick leave credits restored.

-Section 8.
-The City will provide access to a Flexible Spending Plan that complies with IRC Section 125 requirements.
-This plan will allow for childcare costs to be paid from the employee’s pre-tax earnings.
-If IRC regulations for these programs change, this contract provision may be reopened by either party.22

 ARTICLE 21 – VACATIONS

-Section 1.
+Section 21.1 Vacation Accrual.
 COBEA employees shall be considered regular employees after having successfully served six (6) months with the City.
 Regular employees shall be credited with thirty-two (32) hours vacation leave upon serving six (6) consecutive months with the City of Bend.
 Thereafter, vacation shall be credited monthly at the following rates:

+Table 21.1.100